Has spring visited your area yet? Keeping a "Signs of Spring" reference journal can help you anticipate the arrival of the best season of the year!

 You see, back when we lived in Virginia, spring was just started to peek out of winter's grip around this time of year.
 And it was always fun to look back through our spring flower pictures to see if this year's appearance was sooner or later than previous years.

-But this year, we are in Florida and spring shows up a whole lot sooner around here!
-So, we are documenting the arrival of spring with a brand-new journal - something I like to call a "Signs of Spring" reference journal.
+Now that we are in Florida, spring shows up a whole lot sooner!
+Even so, we are continuing the tradition of documenting the arrival of spring with our "Signs of Spring" reference journals.

 And I thought that you would enjoy making one, too!